smhnaqvi/cveeker/src/cveeker/README.md

 ### Database

 The application uses SQLite with GORM for simplicity.
-The database file (`cveeker.db`) is created automatically when you run the application.
+The database file (`cvilo.db`) is created automatically when you run the application.

-To reset the database, simply delete the `cveeker.db` file and restart the application.
+To reset the database, simply delete the `cvilo.db` file and restart the application.

 ### Adding Sample Data